faceyspacey/rudy/docs/respond-modules.md

 ## Redux Built-in to React

-Before examine how we solved the problem of *"Redux Modules"*, we must become familiar with how Redux is now built-in to React.
+Before we examine how we solved the problem of *"Redux Modules"*, we must become familiar with how Redux is now built-in to React.
 Let's check out *Respond's* slightly modified component API:

 ```js
 const RespondComponent = (props, state, actions) => state.open && <Menu toggle={actions.toggle} />
 ```

-> Yes, Respond components receive 3 args, you never need to bind `dispatch` or `mapStateToProps`, and perf is high
+> Yes, Respond components receive 3 args, you never need to bind `dispatch` or `mapStateToProps`, + perf is excellent

 Of course you can still create components the old way, but any time you want access to the state or actions, you know they're right there as additional arguments.
 In other words, our new component API is an optional *extension* of current component functions and makes no breaking changes.
+It's implemented via a simple babel plugin that only operates on component functions that utilize a 2nd argument.

 In addition, actions are automatially bound to `dispatch` already.